Connect with us

 What can be done to counter this cultural legacy?
 After all, all human-machine interaction should be designed with diversity and inclusion in mind, according to engineers Tahira Reid and James Gibert.
 But outside of Japan’s ethnically Japanese-looking robots, robots designed to be nonwhite are rare.
 And Japan’s robots tend to follow the subservient female gender stereotype.

 The solution is not simply to encase machines in brown or black plastic.
 The problem goes deeper.
 The Bina48 “custom character robot” modeled on the head and shoulders of a millionaire’s African American wife, Bina Aspen, is notable, but its speech and interactions are limited.
-A of conversations between Bina48 and the African American artist Stephanie Dinkins is the basis of a video installation.
+A series of conversations between Bina48 and the African American artist Stephanie Dinkins is the basis of a video installation.

 The absurdity of talking about racism with a disembodied animated head becomes apparent in one such conversation – it literally has no personal experience to speak of, yet its AI-powered answers refer to an unnamed person’s experience of racism growing up.
 These are implanted memories, like the “memories” of the replicant androids in the “Blade Runner” movies.